MicrosoftDocs/winrt-api/windows.applicationmodel.conversationalagent/conversationalagentstate.md

 ## -enum-fields

-### -field Inactive:0

-The [ConversationalAgent](windows_applicationmodel_conversationalagent.md) is not actively processing input or speaking to the user.

-### -field Detecting:1

-The [ConversationalAgent](windows_applicationmodel_conversationalagent.md) is verifying the activation signal that activated it.

-### -field Listening:2

-The [ConversationalAgent](windows_applicationmodel_conversationalagent.md) is actively processing input.

 ### -field Working:3

-The [ConversationalAgent](windows_applicationmodel_conversationalagent.md) is acting on the user's input and awaiting an outcome to continue the agent interaction.
+The [ConversationalAgent](windows_applicationmodel_conversationalagent.md) is acting on the user's input.

 ### -field Speaking:4